 Down to Earth was voted one of the “Top Ten Right-to-Know” grocers in the Southwest by the Organic Consumers Association

-As we move towards our long-term goal to be all-organic and GMO-free, we give priority to organic and Non-GMO Project Verified products in our purchasing decisions, and we are gradually eliminating products that contain GMOs.
-Unfortunately, we are unaware of any grocery store in the USA that can claim to be GMO-free, though we are hopeful that one day, many stores, including Down to Earth, will be able to make that claim.
-Toward this end, we:
+Down to Earth’s long-term goal is to be all-organic & GMO-free.
+As we move towards our long-term goal to be all-organic and GMO-free, we give priority to organic and Non-GMO Project Verified products in our purchasing decisions, and are gradually eliminating products that contain GMOs.
+We:

 - Avoid purchasing any new food products that may contain GMOs